U.S. cuts funding for UN refugee agency

 content warning: death, anti-sex work sentiment, transphobia

-Vanessa Campos, a trans Peruvian migrant sex worker, was murdered by seven to eight men while trying to protect a client from being robbed at the Bois de Boulogne (West of Paris, France), the night of August 16.
-A new protest in honour of Vanessa Campos is scheduled for September 22 2018.
+Vanesa Campos, a trans Peruvian migrant sex worker, was murdered by seven to eight men while trying to protect a client from being robbed at the Bois de Boulogne (West of Paris, France), the night of August 16.
+A new protest in honour of Vanesa Campos is scheduled for September 22 2018.
 5 men are currently being detained for “organised group murder” and “group thefts with hurt.”
 Associations, like Acceptess Transgenres (AcceptessT) and STRASS (a French sex worker union), have been protesting the government’s silence, especially that of Marlène Schiappa’s, France’s Secretary of Equality between women and men.
 They particularly criticize France’s laws on sex work, which penalize clients and push sex workers into precarity.
 Activists also decry the general treatment of trans people, sex workers, and migrants in French society.
 On the matter, a representative of STRASS wrote: “our [sex workers’] deaths are normalised. […] A trans woman who dies remains a ‘tranny’.”

 Journalists arrested in Myanmar